plioi/plioi.github.io/_posts/2013-02-13-from-imperative-to-declarative.markdown

 layout: post
 ---

-Two weeks ago, we took a peek at the <a href="http://www.headspring.com/patrick/whittling-parsley/">low-level pattern recognition classes</a> that make up the core of <a href="https://github.com/plioi/parsley">Parsley</a>.
-Last week, we saw how pattern recognition involves 3 pivotal <a href="http://www.headspring.com/patrick/composable-operations/">composable operations</a>: repetition, choice, and sequence.
+Two weeks ago, we took a peek at the [low-level pattern recognition classes](http://www.headspring.com/patrick/whittling-parsley/) that make up the core of [Parsley](https://github.com/plioi/parsley).
+Last week, we saw how pattern recognition involves 3 pivotal [composable operations](http://www.headspring.com/patrick/composable-operations/): repetition, choice, and sequence.
 We saw how Parsley implements basic repetition and choice operations, but sequence was still too hard to address.

-Today, we'll finally see how to extract a useful sequence operation into a useful class, finally giving us the last of the necessary composable operations, and freeing us to finish our high-level <a href="http://martinfowler.com/bliki/DomainSpecificLanguage.html">DSL</a>.
+Today, we'll finally see how to extract a useful sequence operation into a useful class, finally giving us the last of the necessary composable operations, and freeing us to finish our high-level [DSL](http://martinfowler.com/bliki/DomainSpecificLanguage.html).

 ## Manual Sequence Recognition